BioContainers/edu/docs/running_example.rst

 Running first container
 ================================

+.. sidebar:: More Examples
+   :subtitle: **It can make your life easier** if you want to explore individual examples:

+   - :doc:`examples`

 We will run the first example with BLAST.
 The Basic Local Alignment Search Tool for comparing biological sequence information, such as the amino-acid sequences of proteins or the nucleotides of DNA sequences.
 We chose BLAST because it frequently used in bioinformatics.